tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 - Interfering signals are summed with the addition function.
 - SNIR is calculated by dividing the received signal with interfering signals.

-The transmitter in INET uses the most optimal functions to create the signal, depending on the gain parameters.
-For example, if the parameters describe a flat signal, it'll use a boxcar function (in 1D or 2D, whether the signal is flat in one or two dimensions).
-If the gain parameters describe a complex function, it'll use the generic interpolated function; the gain parameter string actually maps to the samples and the types of interplation between them. **TODO**
+.. note:: The dimensional transmitters in INET use the most optimal functions to create the signal, depending on the gains parameters (described later).
+For example, if the parameters describe a flat signal, they'll use a boxcar function (in 1D or 2D, whether the signal is flat in one or two dimensions).
+If the gains parameters describe a complex function, they'll use the generic interpolated function; the gains parameter string actually maps to the samples and the types of interplation between them.

+.. **TODO**

 .. - Signals with a complex spectrum are constructed from primitives with the partitioning function.

 INET contains the dimensional version of IEEE 802.11, narrowband and ultra-wideband 802.15.4, and Apsk radio (the 802.15.4 ultra-wideband version is only available in dimensional form).

+..
 TODO parameters

+The transmitters have parameters to set the power, center frequency, bandwidth, modulation, preamble duration, header length and bitrate (these should be specified in apskradio; in 802.11, the power, op mode and channel number should be specified, the others are set automatically by the mac).

 .. --------